With Ethiopia on brink of escalation, diplomacy in doubt

 “All possible scenarios will be on the table to talk, except bringing the gang to the table as a legitimate entity,” senior Ethiopian official Redwan Hussein told reporters.
 Abiy’s government insists the leaders of the Tigray People’s Liberation Front are criminals on the run.

+Former Prime Minister Hailemariam Desalegn, writing in Foreign Policy, warns against internationally brokered “superficial dialogues” that could reward the TPLF leaders with impunity and lead other restive ethnic groups to think that “violence pays off.”

 The TPLF dominated Ethiopia’s government for more than a quarter-century, but was sidelined after Abiy took office in 2018 and sought to centralize power in a country long ruled along ethnic lines.
 The TPLF opted out when Abiy dissolved the ruling coalition, then infuriated the federal government by holding an election in September after national elections were postponed by COVID-19.
-Abiy’s mandate has expired, the TPLF argues.

 Each side now regards the other as illegal.

 Meanwhile, hundreds if not thousands of people have been killed, some 40,000 people have fled into Sudan and the U.N. says 2 million people in the sealed-off Tigray region urgently need help.
 That number has doubled in three weeks.

 There are no humanitarian corridors, no humanitarian cease-fire.
 Soon there will be no food or fuel.

 “We haven’t been able to send any supplies since the beginning of the conflict, and this is due to blockage from all parties,” U.N. humanitarian spokesman Saviano Abreu told The Associated Press.
-“It is urgent for us to access the area.”
 One week of food is left for almost 100,000 Eritrean refugees inside Tigray, he said, and within hours fuel will run out to pump clean water to drink.

 “People in Tigray are terrified,” he said.